Fair Aluminum Pricing

 Beer Institute Position

 In order to compete, American brewers need a fair and transparent pricing system for aluminum.
 The Beer Institute supports the repeal of the 232 tariffs establishing tariffs on imported aluminum.

-To provide transparency to aluminum benchmarking entities, the Beer Institute supports passageof the Aluminum Pricing Examination (APEX) Act (H.R.
+To provide transparency to aluminum benchmarking entities, the Beer Institute supports passage of the Aluminum Pricing Examination (APEX) Act (H.R.
 2698/ S. 2462).
-Introduced by Representatives Al Lawson (D-FL) and Ken Buck (R-CO) and Senators Cory Gardner (R-CO) and Tammy Baldwin (D-WI, this commonsense legislation that would provide the Commodity Futures Trading Commission and Department of Justice the necessary authority to provide oversight over price benchmarking entities, including those that publish the Midwest Premium.
+Introduced by Representatives Al Lawson (D-FL) and Ken Buck (R-CO) and Senators Tammy Baldwin (D-WI) and Tom Cotton (R-AR), this commonsense legislation that would provide the Commodity Futures Trading Commission and Department of Justice the necessary authority to provide oversight over price benchmarking entities, including those that publish the Midwest Premium.

 The Beer Institute also supports efforts from a bipartisan coalition of members of Congress who have requested the Department of Commerce and Department of Justice investigate the unregulated MWP to ensure pricing irregularities and other unfair market practices do not disproportionately have a harmful effect on end-users of aluminum.